-HPE 415 Internship 6
+HPE 415 Internship

-Health and physical education majors with a sport management concentration will complete an internship in an appropriate setting with the approval of the Internship Director.
+Health and physical education majors with a sport management concentration will complete an internship in an appropriate setting with the approval of the HPE Internship Director.
 During the semester, students will be required to spend nine to eighteen hours per week in the internship setting.
-Reading in professional journals related to his/her internship will be completed Prerequisites: Senior standing, HPE 405, and application to the Internship Program.
-Each semester.
+Prerequisites: Senior standing, HPE 405, and application to the HPE Internship Program Director.
+Each semester and summer.